hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 &nbsp;&nbsp;that are created, **xCode's working also will change** to behavior of the each version of the files created.
 However,
 &nbsp;&nbsp;&nbsp;their **xCode types**(files&working) **can be changed to other xCode files** by **"-uf"**( above) , any time soon & freely. )
 And also you should create each files of chipmunk or Box2D that you want to create,
-but only enough to use the files "2." as follows downloaded in "this page".(**This reason of enough is explained by 3 below.**)
+but only enough to use the files "2." as follows downloaded in "this page".
+(**This reason of enough is explained by 3 below ,** as e.g. **difference of each cocos2d-x files**. )
 2. Change & copy some of **"1.**&nbsp;(above. &nbsp; =(equal) the **chg**(change)**&copy list** at the beginning**)" .** It should be noted that
 **these "chg&copy list files** (of the changed files from the original files(exceptB2Ddir))**" download in "this page"**.
 If you use them , **apps can be created soon and quickly**. &nbsp;&nbsp;Moreover , **the changes are minimum changes